 Richard is a multi-award winning wedding/portrait photographer based in Auckland, New Zealand.
 Richard’s website is www.photobyrichard.com

-If you like my review, please follow me on Facebook and Instagram 🙂
+If you like my review, you can also follow me on Facebook, Instagram and Youtube

 All photos and text Copyright© 2017 www.photobyrichard.com.
 All photos and text may not be copied or reproduced in any format without obtaining written permissions